shababo/ether/README.md

 ### User perspective
 Ether provides an ultra-lightweight, Python interface for scientists and engineers to integrate the components of their lab.
 A core goal of Ether is to be useful even during the early stages of a project when plans can change rapidly and decisions are sometimes made on the fly.

-With Ether,
+With Ether
 - you can integrate the components of your lab without touching your source code.
 (Though Ether also provides a decorator-based interface if you prefer.)
-- components communicate with each other automatically, both within the same machine or over the Internet.
+- components communicate with each other automatically, whether on the same machine or over the Internet.
 - everything that happens is logged and traceable without the need to provide any schema or information ahead of time.

 ### Developer perspective